gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 ---

-### Learned Heat Loss (kW/K)
+### Heat Loss Learning Method

-How fast your house leaks heat — the electrical/thermal power lost per degree of difference between inside and outside. `0.15 kW/K` means the house loses 0.15 kW for every 1°C it is warmer than outside.
+ODIN measures how fast your house leaks heat automatically — the electrical/thermal power lost per degree of difference between inside and outside. `0.15 kW/K` means the house loses 0.15 kW for every 1°C it is warmer than outside.
+There are two ways ODIN can learn this number, and you can switch between them at any time.

-**You do not normally set this.** ODIN re-learns it automatically on every optimisation from your real heating data (yesterday's heat produced and the indoor/outdoor temperatures), so it stays accurate as your insulation, glazing, or draughts change — nothing to save, nothing to lose on a reboot.
+**Day Method (default)** — ODIN re-learns this every solve from your real heating data: yesterday's total heat produced, divided by the temperature difference over that same day.
+This is recomputed fresh each time, so there is nothing to save and nothing to lose on a reboot.
+It works with any temperature sensor and needs no special setup.

+**Hourly Grey-Box (optional toggle)** — instead of one full-day average, this fits your heat loss *and* your passive solar gain together from 24 hours of hourly room/outdoor-temperature/solar/production data.
+In principle this is a more detailed model of your house.
+In practice, it only outperforms the Day Method if your room-temperature sensor reports at roughly **0.1°C resolution**.
+Coarser sensors (~0.5°C, common on many stock heat pump room sensors) introduce enough rounding noise into the hour-to-hour numbers that the fit becomes unreliable — the Day Method, which only needs one number per day, is far less sensitive to this.

+**Comparing the two:** both methods are always calculated and shown side by side in the debug output (`hl_day_method` / `hl_greybox_method`, plus `greybox_status`), regardless of which one the toggle has selected.
+This lets you check whether Grey-Box is producing something sensible for your house before switching to it — you don't need to flip the toggle back and forth to compare.

+**Where to find it:** Settings → Solver Tuning → **Hourly Grey-Box HL** (toggle).
+Off by default.

+---

+### Learned Heat Loss (kW/K) — manual starting value

+This field is the manual fallback used only in one specific situation:

 **The one time this field is used:** a brand-new install (or after a factory reset) **before the first heating day of the winter**.
-Until the heat pump has actually heated in anger, ODIN has no data to learn from, so it falls back to this value as a starting estimate.
-The moment a single real heating day exists, this field is ignored entirely.
+Until the heat pump has actually heated in anger, neither method above has any data to learn from, so ODIN falls back to this value as a starting estimate.
+The moment a single real heating day exists, this field is ignored entirely — permanently, even through the following summer — because the Day Method's data source is frozen at the last day it actually saw heating, not reset each season.

 **How to set it (only for that cold-start case):**